Are home loan offset accounts worth it [explainer + case study]

 You would keep your money / savings in your offset account instead of putting it in a high interest saver account because the interest rate on your home loan is higher than the one on your high interest saver.

-Case Study – How do you work out when it’s worth paying for an offset account?
+Case Study – How do you work out when it’s worth paying for?

 This couple are buying their first home which is a townhouse in Greenslopes;